ERamaM/PMDLComparator/README.md

 Run the experiments with the following command:

-    python run.py --dataset dataset/LOG_CSV_FILE
+    python run.py --dataset dataset/[DATASET] --train --test

-Where LOG_CSV_FILE are one log inside the "dataset" folder.
+Where DATASET is one log inside the "dataset" folder.

 The results of the testing are outputted inside the "results" folder.
+There are two types of results:

+- raw_\[DATASET\]: contains the next activity results for each prefix tested.
+- \[DATASET\]: contains the next activity metrics.

 The best model is inside the "models" folder.

-# Mauro (nnpm)
+## Mauro (nnpm)

-Run the experiments with the following command
+Run the experiments with the following command:

-    python deeppm_act.py data/Helpdesk.csv ACT results/helpdesk_results.log
+    python deeppm_act.py --dataset data/[DATASET] --train --test

-Do NOT run the experiments with "BOTH" instead of ACT since the neural network is not programmed for that.
+The preprocessed datasets are placed inside the "data" folder.
+The models are placed inside the "results" folder.
+The approach also generates the following files:

+- \[DATASET\]: it contains multiple information, such as the validation loss of each of the Hyperopt trials and the next activity metrics, such as accuracy or brier score.

-# Tax
+## Tax (tax)

-Run the training procedure and next event prediction with the following command (inside the "code" folder)
+Run the training procedure and next event prediction with the following command (inside the "code" folder).
+Each "--option" indicates the task to perform.

+    python train.py --dataset ../data/[DATASET] --train --test --test_suffix

+The preprocessed datasets are placed inside the "data" folder.
+The trained models are placed inside './code/models' and the result files are placed inside './code/results'.
+For each dataset, it generates 4 files:

+- raw_suffix_and_remaining_time_\[DATASET\]: it contains a list of all ground truth and predicted suffixes used to calculate remaining time and damerau levenshtein distance.
+- suffix_\[DATASET\]: it contains the metrics Damerau-Levenshtein distance and Remaining time:
+- raw_\[DATASET\]: it contains a list of all ground truth and predicted next activities.
+- \[DATASET\]_next_event: it contains the next activity metrics: accuracy, brier score and next timestamp MAE.

+## Evermann (evermann)

+Run the training and testing procedure as follows:

+    python train.py --dataset data/[DATASET] --train --test --test_suffix

+Where dataset is one of the xes.gz files from the "data" directory (do NOT use the split files: train_\[DATASET\], val_\[DATASET\] or test_\[DATASET\])

+The models are stored inside the "models" folder.
+The results are stored inside the "results" folder.
+The results are stored as follows:

+- \[DATASET\]: contains the metrics for the next activity prediction problem.
+- raw_\[DATASET\]: contains the results for the next activity prediction for each prefix tested.
+- suffix_results_\[DATASET\]: contains the suffix predictions for each prefix tested.

+Additionally, the Damerau Levenshtein metric is not calculated with the previous command.
+You will need to execute the following command to perform the calculation:

-    python train.py --dataset ../data/Helpdesk.csv
+    python train.py --dataset data/[DATASET] --test_suffix_calculus

+The results are print out in stdout.

+## Navarin (DALSTM)

+Run the experiments with the following command:

+    python LSTM_sequence_mae.py --dataset data/$i --train --test

+The models are stored inside the "model" folder.
+The results are stored inside the "results" folder.

-# Hinkka
+## Hinkka (hinkka)

 For this study is better to create a new anaconda environment.
 Create an environment based on tensorflow-gpu (to install the gpu dependencies) and python3.6